cerea-daml/fnn/README.md

 Weather Forecast (ECMWF).

 This repository is organised as follows.
-- The source code is located in the `src` folder.
+- The source code is located in the `src/` folder.
 The `.f90` files together implement the `fnn` module.
 The python script is used to create text files (see Section *Creating a network*).
-- The test suite is located in the `test` folder.
+- The test suite is located in the `test/` folder.
-- The module documentation is located in the `doc` folder.
+- The module documentation can be found [here](https://cerea-daml.github.io/fnn/index.html).

 ## Floating-point precision